ACMWM/acmwm.github.io/_pages/events.md

 We also host a computer science faculty and student banquet each semester.

+Want to be part of planning events?
+Join `#events` in our Slack!

 Below you can find our Google Calendar showing all of the official ACM events.

 [Add this calendar to your computer (iCal file)](https://calendar.google.com/calendar/ical/email.wm.edu_s4at0sbfkpjtsbl1st4587ubp8%40group.calendar.google.com/public/basic.ics)